 Consular processing steps:

-- National Visa Center processing: The National Visa Center (NVC) is an office of the Department of State.
-After USCIS sends the approved I-130 petition to the NVC, the NVC asks the visa applicant to pay visa application fees, and collects the immigrant visa application (Form DS-260) and documents like birth and marriage certificates.
-Form DS-260 asks many confusing questions.
-If the applicant does not answer all of the questions correctly, the immigrant visa can be denied.
-When you work with Lisa Green & Associates to complete your consular processing, we carefully complete all of the National Visa Center paperwork for you, making sure that everything is done right the first time.
+2. National Visa Center processing: The National Visa Center (NVC) is an office of the Department of State.
+After USCIS sends the approved I-130 petition to the NVC, the NVC asks the visa applicant to pay visa application fees, and collects the immigrant visa application (Form DS-260) and civil documents like birth and marriage certificates.
+Form DS-260 is very extensive and asks many complicated questions.
+If the applicant does not answer all the questions correctly, the immigrant visa can be denied.
+When you work with Lisa Green & Associates to complete your consular processing, we carefully complete all the National Visa Center paperwork for you, making sure that everything is done right the first time.

 Immigrant visa approvals: If the consulate approves the immigrant visa application, the applicant receives a visa in his or her passport which permits entry to the U.S. as an immigrant.
 After entering the U.S., the immigrant will receive a permanent resident card (green card) in the mail, and the process is complete!